Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I think there is a masculinity that’s toxic, just as there is a femininity that’s toxic.
 And there’s non-toxic masculinity.
 We should try to maybe think of a sexier term for it and then just trying to popularize it, but masculinity in and of itself isn’t toxic.
 It can become toxic.

 So a good way to get into it is to think about the term ‘toxic’.
-I think this is interesting because something is a toxin in the system — one way it could be a toxin is if there too long and it rots.
+I think this is interesting because something is a toxin in the system — one way it could be a toxin is if it ferments like it’s there too long and it rots.
 And that’s a good way of describing masculine energy in the modern world.
 In the 21st century, in many places in which you would be listening to this podcast, masculinity in its expressions in pre-modern times would be redundant, irrelevant, or over the top.

 So one great thing that masculinity gives you in terms of reproduction and survival value is the edge in competition.
 So if you think about the effects of testosterone, which is really what masculinity comes down to, scientifically, versus estrogen, which is what would define femininity, increases in testosterone would give you a lot of advantages in a fight, in giving you that edge in a competition, in giving you drive and motivation to do things, as well as all of the obvious health benefits of bone strength and all the muscle tissue and all of that other stuff.